 A year-long documentary featuring ten little girls as they encounter the wild woodland before it and their childhoods fade.

-Commissioned by Raintree Foundation and directed by Sara Bonaventura, Forest Hymn for Little Girls invites you to follow the exploits, struggles and daring feats of five young girls under the age of six as they take to the woodland.
+Commissioned by Raintree Foundation and directed by Sara Bonaventura, Forest Hymn for Little Girls invites you to follow the exploits, struggles and daring feats of ten young girls under the age of six as they take to the woodland.
 From winter-bundled toddling hikes to free-for-all frolics up a mud-thick hill, we’ll get an intimate glimpse of where children play and what they do when given free rein in the wilds of nature.
 A film from St. Louis, MO (USA) aims to place young girls at the center of the children and nature movement.
-Forest Hymn for Little Girls, a feature-length documentary from an all-female international team, will amplify the conversation.
-It asks the question, who has the right to access wildlands?
+Forest Hymn for Little Girls, a feature-length documentary from an all-female international team, tries to amplify the conversation, with the young girls' voice as protagonist.

 This documentary will remind the world of the power of wild spaces in young girls’ lives and the role of wild spaces in guiding young girls to be proactive citizens in healthy communities.

-I am a visual artist and my works are experimental and hermetic or opaque.
+I am a visual artist and my works are experimental and quite hermetic.
 For my first feature length film, I wanted to plumb the uncanny in a different way.
-This documentary is stylistically very different from my previous artworks, especially for its intentional semantic transparency.
+This documentary is stylistically very different from my previous works, especially for its intentional semantic transparency.
 I wanted to reach a different audience and a a wider one.

 Outdoor learning is a broad concept that has no rigid boundary.
 A common core of Forest Schools is that it is inquiry based and each child leads the process with no prescribed goal or hierarchy set by adults.
 There is a rich affinity within the idea of documentary as experimental, evolving and cross-boundary practice. and I tried to work phenomenologically, letting something coming to me, rather than directing it, trying to keep it open rather than looking for something.